Organize catalog content¶

 Important

-Ensure a directory only contains the data files that belong to a single table.
+A directory only contains the data files that belong to a single table.

-For example, if a catalog includes:
+For example, if a catalog includes the following items:

 Top-level namespace